NishchayAnand/software-engineering/Java Fundamentals/Abstraction/Interfaces/Notes.md

 - **Constants:** Variables which are implicitly `public`, `static`, and `final`.
 They must be initialized during their declaration and can be accessed using the interface name (e.g., Math.PI).

-- **Method Signatures:** Empty Methods (without method bodies) which are implicitly public and abstract.
+- **Method Signatures:** Empty Methods (without method bodies) which are implicitly `public` and `abstract`.
 Any class that implements an interface must provide concrete implementations for all of the interface's methods.

 **Example:**